 Faizi was a married immigrant from Afghanistan, with a wife and two daughters.
 He was last seen leaving his work at a Mississauga printing company around 7 p.m. on the evening of December 28, 2010.
 He was driving his 2002 Nissan Sentra.
 He was last seen in the area of Church and Wellesley Streets, in the heart of the Village, that evening.
 His wife reported Faizi missing to Peel police (who oversee the city of Mississauga) the next day.

-Police informed Faizi’s wife, Kareema Faizi, about his double life and numerous affairs with men, and filed divorce papers against him.
+Police informed Faizi’s wife, Kareema Faizi, about his double life and numerous affairs with men, and she filed divorce papers against him.
 Ms. Faizi wrote in the divorce papers that she visited the Gay Village a number of times in an attempt to locate him, but police had suggested he had abandoned his family and did not want to be found.

 It wasn’t until McArthur was arrested and his apartment and work locations searched that police were able to confirm that Faizi was a victim of homicide.
 Subsequent to McArthur’s arrest, police have been heavily criticized for failing to connect the murders to McArthur sooner than they had.
 The Alliance for South Asian AIDS Prevention sent an open letter to police in January 2018 calling for a review of the police resources put into the search for these racialized men.